 - Creates a supportive and reflective working environment for all staff to help reduce the impact of their clients’ trauma on their own wellbeing

 We assign a Caseworker to each woman as a single point of contact, providing one-to-one practical and emotional support, advocacy and case management.
-This allows the woman to build a sense of trust and of being valued and cared about.
-This is a crucial first step in creating change and is built through treating women as equals, listening, sensitive enquiry and practical support to address immediate problems and developing a woman-centred support package to meet the women’s identified needs and longer term goals.
+This allows the woman to build a sense of trust and feel valued and cared about.
+This is a crucial first step in creating change and is built through treating women who use our service as equals.
+Caseworkers will listen, use sensitive enquiry and offer practical support to address immediate problems, developing a tailored support package to meet the individuals identified needs and long term goals.

-With acceptance of change being a pre-condition to recovery, the Caseworker is able to give encouragement and belief in the client’s ability to change.
+With acceptance of change being a pre-condition to recovery, the Caseworker is able to provide encouragement and belief in the client’s ability to change.
 The approach is “strengths based” and acknowledges the potential protective and supportive role of the woman’s community and familial networks.
-Through this approach we are able to support women to take steps to improve their circumstances and facilitate their recovery.
+Through this approach we are able to support women to take steps to improve their circumstances and being their recovery journey.

 Working with vulnerable women holistically to make these changes can reduce demands on state services including primary and emergency healthcare, police, prisons, probation services and courts, housing and homelessness services and social care agencies.
-It can also significantly improve long term outcomes for the children of women with complex needs.
+It can also significantly improve long term outcomes for the children of women with complex needs, by empowering women to understand their experiences of trauma and its impact on family relationships.

 Share this page